pantheon-systems/documentation/source/_docs/support.md

 </div>

-New Plans are in effect for new Elite sites as of May 15, 2018.
+New support plans are available for Elite subscriptions as of May 15, 2018.
 All users of the platform can receive customer service and support for non-site-related questions via any available medium regardless of account type.

 ## Real Time Chat Support
 Start a chat with our Support Team to ask questions or request assistance on issues within our [scope of support](#scope-of-support).
 This support feature is available to all users and sites across all plans, including Sandbox.